moorepants/dissertation/systemidentification.rst

      - 1702647

 A total of 12 different models can be derived from this perspective.

-Computing the estimate for riders: Charlie and environments: Horse Treadmill Number of runs: 24
-Shape of A: (267773, 3)
-Number of runs: 24
-Shape of A: (267773, 6)
-Done.
-Computing the estimate for riders: Charlie and environments: Pavillion Floor Number of runs: 87
-Shape of A: (118700, 3)
-Number of runs: 87
-Shape of A: (118700, 6)
-Done.
-Computing the estimate for riders: Charlie and environments: All Number of runs: 111
-Shape of A: (386473, 3)
-Number of runs: 111
-Shape of A: (386473, 6)
-Done.
-Computing the estimate for riders: Jason and environments: Horse Treadmill Number of runs: 57
-Shape of A: (804995, 3)
-Number of runs: 57
-Shape of A: (804995, 6)
-Done.
-Computing the estimate for riders: Jason and environments: Pavillion Floor Number of runs: 93
-Shape of A: (112582, 3)
-Number of runs: 93
-Shape of A: (112582, 6)
-Done.
-Computing the estimate for riders: Jason and environments: All Number of runs: 150
-Shape of A: (917577, 3)
-Number of runs: 150
-Shape of A: (917577, 6)
-Done.
-Computing the estimate for riders: Luke and environments: Horse Treadmill Number of runs: 25
-Shape of A: (272719, 3)
-Number of runs: 25
-Shape of A: (272719, 6)
-Done.
-Computing the estimate for riders: Luke and environments: Pavillion Floor Number of runs: 88
-Shape of A: (125878, 3)
-Number of runs: 88
-Shape of A: (125878, 6)
-Done.
-Computing the estimate for riders: Luke and environments: All Number of runs: 113
-Shape of A: (398597, 3)
-Number of runs: 113
-Shape of A: (398597, 6)
-Done.
-Computing the estimate for riders: All and environments: Horse Treadmill Number of runs: 106
-Shape of A: (1345487, 3)
-Number of runs: 106
-Shape of A: (1345487, 6)
-Done.
-Computing the estimate for riders: All and environments: Pavillion Floor Number of runs: 268
-Shape of A: (357160, 3)
-Number of runs: 268
-Shape of A: (357160, 6)
-Done.
-Computing the estimate for riders: All and environments: All Number of runs: 374
-Shape of A: (1702647, 3)
-Number of runs: 374
-Shape of A: (1702647, 6)
-Done.

 All riders in both environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~